Yamahkarim/WeatherPy/README.md

 5.)
 Navigate to [Open Weather Map](https://openweathermap.org/api) and create an account.
 An API key will be sent to your email.

 6.)
-NAvigate to "api_keys.py" within Weatherpy repo.
+Navigate to `api_keys.py` within Weatherpy repo.
 Paste your personal API key into corresponding area.
 Save file.

 7.)
 Navigate to file directory for repo via Command line and run:

 	(virtual env) user$	Jupyter Notebook

 8.)
-Open Yamah_weather_py.ipynb.
+Open `Yamah_weather_py.ipynb`.
 Follow through code to explore analytical process and produce data visualizations.

 9.)
 Final images of data visualiations can be found in "/output_data" directory.